 We were the first powdercoater in Perth to switch to non-carcinogenic chemicals supplied by Surtec for the passivation pre-treatment of raw aluminium.
 Our rinse water tanks are continuously filtered and water quality is maintained by a 500 litre per hour reverse osmosis plant.

 Hot Caustic Paint Stripping

 For painted steel parts up to 2m long that require stripping before powdercoating, we use our hot caustic bath, leaving them paint and oil free.
 We usually follow-up caustic stripping with a light sandblast for a perfectly clean fresh-metal finish before powdercoating.
-For brass or aluminium stripping we have a small tank which is safe on the substrates.

 This process is especially useful for recycling and restoring supermarket shelving.